The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Sharp interfaces: medium with a non-trivial pinning interval at every direction

 Once Lemma \ref{L: sub and supersolutions} is proved, we invoke a version of Perron's Method to establish the existence of solutions (Lemma \ref{l.stationary solutions}).
 One could also construct a solution near $K$ by constrained energy minimization and, as a result, find a pinned ``local energy minimizer."
-We will not actually prove this but for the purpose of exposition it is worth pointing out that these pinned solutions are not just unstable energy critical points.
+While that is not the approach taken here, it is worth pointing out for the purpose of exposition that these pinned solutions are not just unstable energy critical points.

 As the reader familiar with homogenization will likely realize, Lemma \ref{L: sub and supersolutions} implies homogenization of the gradient flow (Theorem \ref{t.level set pinning}).
 For completeness, the details are provided at the end of the section.